Day in the Life: Senior Year

 Working at USC Kaufman

 When I wasn’t in class, I was usually working for USC Kaufman in various ways.
 Over the years, I had the pleasure of working for different departments including Student Services and Dance Operations.
-I also worked front desk reception, and was the Repertory and Performance assistant to Vice Dean Jodie Gates.
+I also worked front desk reception, and was the assistant to the Repertory and Performance faculty.
 Working for USC Kaufman gave me the ability to connect with new and current students, faculty and staff.
 It also prepared me for other possible career options in the future.

 8:30 a.m. – 10:30 a.m.
 Work for either Student Affairs or front desk reception